-- Proposed SACs - Potential SPAs - Ramsar sites wetlands of international importance (both listed and proposed) - areas secured as sites compensating for damage to a European site.
+- proposed SACs - potential SPAs - Ramsar Sites | JNCC Adviser to Government on Nature Conservation wetlands of international importance (both listed and proposed) - areas secured as sites compensating for damage to a European site.

 HRA assesses the likely impacts of the possible effects of a plan's policies on these sites, including cumulative impacts.
 If you are proposing wind or solar farm development that affects a European site, you must provide enough information to the competent authority to allow it to test if a project proposal could significantly harm the designated features of a European site.
 The competent authority must be certain that your proposal will have no adverse effects on a European site before it can give you permission.